 MULTIUSE TRAILS.
 For DPR, multiuse trails are designed to accommodate at least two user groups in addition to pedestrians-usually bike and horse riders.
-Multiuse trails can create linkages between critical access or interest points within a trail network.
-They are not intended to be the solution to all trail user dispersion issues.
-Multiuse trails require fewer resources to construct and maintain and often minimize impacts to cultural and natural resources.
+These trails should incorporate design guidelines for hikers, bicyclist, and equestrians, protect resources, and achieve sustainability.